Securing Your Digital Practice in the Age of AI

 Here’s a look at some of the important stuff that SIEM makes possible.

 Here is another analogy.
-Imagine you own a small shop in a busy street.
+Imagine you own a small shop on a busy street.
 You’re the owner, the manager, and the cashier.
 Think about all the things happening at once in your shop – customers coming in and out, inventory moving around, money exchanging hands, and so on.

 Now, let’s say there’s a sneaky thief who wants to steal from your shop.
 They might try to distract you while their partner grabs something valuable, or they might sneak in when you’re not looking.
 This is where Security Information and Event Management (SIEM) comes in.